 - 1. Clinical absences must be made up hour for hour and completed prior to the beginning of the next semester. - a.
-The student will complete the Clinical Make-Up Attendance Sheet, including: date, time in and out, and the facility.
+The student will complete the Clinical Make-Up Attendance Sheet, including date, time in and out, and the facility.
 Clinical make-up dates and times are at the date and time convenient for the instructor assigned to the make-up shift.
 The facility does NOT have to be the one being used at the time of the absence, as long as the clinical objectives for the day of absence are met. - b.
 Clinical make-up sites will be determined by the instructor. - c.
+There is no time scheduled in the academic calendar for make-up clinicals.
+All hours per BVNPT must be made up hour for hour at a clinical site that meets the objectives of the missed clinical.
+This means that if a clinical day is missed, the student may need to make the day up during a school break in order to progress in the program. - d.
+Students that do not meet the requirements of BVNPT for clinical hours will not be eligible to sit for the licensure examination. - e.
 It is suggested students anticipating an unavoidable absence, notify the instructor as early as possible and make arrangements for make-up objectives that will be missed.
 Make up for the classroom and clinical are mandatory and will be assessed and planned accordingly to meet the objectives and content of the classroom and clinical missed.
-Clinical experiences may be scheduled on weekends and evenings, and a performance evaluation in skills lab or the SIM Lab may be required. - 2.
-A clinical facility absence requires notification of the Nursing Office no less than one (1) hour prior to report time, no less than one (1) hour notification of the faculty, and no less than one (1) hour notification to the charge nurse at facility in which the make-up clinical practicum is being performed.
+Clinical experiences may be scheduled on weekends or evenings, and a performance evaluation in skills lab or the SIM Lab may be required. - 2.
+A clinical facility absence requires notification of the Nursing Office no less than one (1) hour prior to report time, no less than one (1) hour notification of the faculty, and no less than one (1) hour notification to the charge nurse at the facility in which the clinical practicum is being performed.
 A voice mail may be left in the nursing office only if no one answers the call.
-No voice mail, text, written correspondence or email will be accepted when calling clinical faculty or the Charge Nurse at the clinical make-up site.
+No voice mail, text, written correspondence or email will be accepted when calling clinical faculty or the Charge Nurse at the clinical site.